dnafinder/abnomogram/README.md

           - Nomogram plot

      Example:
-     abnomogram will show a nomogram for a normal sample abnomogram(7.5,45) will show a nomogram with your data into the metabolic alkalosis zone
+     abnomogram(7.4,40.5) will show a nomogram for a normal sample abnomogram(7.5,45) will show a nomogram with your data into the metabolic alkalosis zone

           Created by Giuseppe Cardillo